alokright/Whack-A-Mole/README.md

 ## Additional Game Features

-2. [Level Designer & GameConfig]Custom editor to Create a new level from scratch, Create a new Level from the template and Edit a level.
+1. **[Level Designer & GameConfig]** Custom editor to Create a new level from scratch, Create a new Level from template and Edit a level.
 GameConfig Scriptable object to handle design values.
-3. [Ads System]Players can Watch Ads and resume a level.
+2. **[Ads System]** Players can Watch Ads and resume a level.
-4. [Save System]Game gets paused if put in the background.
+3. **[Save System]** Player progression and other details are saved using PlayerDataManager.
+Currently, PlayerPrefs based storage is utilized but the design supports adding other sync mechanisms like via Network etc. Game gets paused if put in the background.
 If users close the game, the current level ID is serialized, and the player will start from that level.
-5. [Local Timer System]One life gets replenished every 15 secs.
+4. **[Local Timer System]** One life gets replenished every 15 secs and details are saved using PlayerDataManager.

+## Architecture
+The game's design follows the **SOLID principles**.
+At the core of this structure is the **GameEventManager**, which uses a **Singleton Observer pattern**.
+This setup helps in efficiently handling various game events.

+Several key elements of the game, like the **AudioManager**, **GameManager**, **UI Managers**, **AdsManager**, and **PlayerDataManager**, are built with a focus on **Single Responsibility Principle**.
+Each of these elements is simple in design, following the **Simple Component** i.e. **MonoBehaviour** approach.
+This simplicity means that each part of the game has a clear, distinct role, making the overall game easier to manage and expand.

+The game is designed to be adaptable and flexible.
+For example, the **GameManager**, which controls important aspects like the game menu and different game states, is set up in a way that allows new features to be added easily in the future.
+Similarly, the **GameEventManager** is made to easily accommodate new types of events and responses.

-## Main Components
+## Extended Components

-### Level Designer Editor & GameConfig ScriptableObject
+### 1. Level Designer Editor & GameConfig ScriptableObject

 Custom Editor to create and edit levels which can be accessed from Deca/Level Editor
 1. Create new level:
 2. Create a level using another level as Template:
 3. Edit a Level:

-#### LevelManager (`Assets/Scripts/Managers/LevelManager.cs`)

-- **Design:** Singleton for centralized level management.
-- **Purpose:** Provides level data and helper methods for streamlined level-loading processes.
-- **Extension:** Singleton design facilitates straightforward integration of additional level-related features.

 #### LevelData, LevelDataProvider, ILevelDataProvider (`Assets/Scripts/Levels/`)

 - **Design:** LevelData as ScriptableObjects encapsulating details.
+LevelDataProvider using ILevelDataProvider is built to implement makeshift Dependency Injection.
 - **Purpose:** Offers a structured way to provide level-specific data.
 - **Extension:** Supports various providers (local, networked, etc.) through interfaces for flexibility.
+We can add Addressable/AssetBundle or even Json based LevelData by Implementing ILevelDataProvider and patching it with LevelDataProvider.

-### Save System System Architecture
+### 2. Save System System Architecture
 GameSaveHandler and ISaveGameState (`Assets/Scripts/GameSave/`)

 - **Design:** Simple MonoBehaviour.
 - **Purpose:** Tracks GameState data from objects implementing ISaveGameState, providing helper methods for game restart.
-- **Extension:** Supports dynamic binding and different data sources like local, networked, etc.
+GameManager tracks the all the data by keeping track of ISaveGameState objects and calling save and set methods for saving and resuming games.

-### Unity Ads Provider System Architecture
+### 3. Unity Ads Provider System Architecture

 #### 1. `AbstractAdProvider.cs`
 ```csharp